lochenchou/DORN_radar/README.md

 Use `gen_interpolation.py` to generate sparse depth, dense depth and height-extended radar depth for training and evaluation.
 Generated depths will be saved in the same data_root directory of nuScenes sample, and please remember to modify the dir path in the .py.
 The number of CPU cores is set to 25 for faster data generating.

-pypardiso is highly recommended, otherwise one could have similar result via spsolve in scipy but with much slower speed. (it might takes up for few days...)
+pypardiso is highly recommended, otherwise one could have similar result via spsolve in scipy but with much slower speed.

 ### Download pretrained resnet101 weights